symbiotic-em/acer_epi_final/README.md

 R scripts and input files for completing analyses described in "Host-specific epibiomes of distinct Acropora cervicornis genotypes persist after field transplantation", Emily Aguirre, emilyagu@usc.edu

 We studied the epibiome of ten Acropora cervicornis genotypes residing at an in-situ nursery (T0) and after transplantation to nine different environments, one year later (T12) to investigate the relative roles of host genotype and environment in structuring the epibiome.
-We applied amplicon sequencing of the 16S rRNA gene to assess microbial composition, richness and beta-diversity throughout time and sites.
+We applied amplicon sequencing of the 16S rRNA gene to assess microbial composition, richness and beta-diversity throughout time and transplant field sites.

 Annotations in the .R script describe input files, although all analyses can be re-created by starting with the raw .fastq files available for download at NCBI SRA under accession code: PRJNA630333.